Kosovo & North Macedonia

 We suggest you start with the International SOS briefing and plan a visit to your own doctor or local travel clinic who will have the most up-to-date travel advice and administer any vaccinations prior to travel based on your medical history.

-We will host information sessions to provide more information on our upcoming journeys periodically.
-To be notified of our upcoming journeys, sign up for our newsletter.
+• We will host information sessions to provide more information on our upcoming journeys periodically.
+To be notified of our upcoming journeys and information sessions, sign up for our newsletter.

 We are also available to connect one-on-one any time.
 You can reach out via our Contact Us page.